Robert Tennent (physician): Confrontation with the Tory establishment

 In 1813 Tennent and Drennan formed the Friends of Civil and Religious Liberty which demanded inquiry into the disturbances that marked that year's Twelfth of July Orange celebrations (the town's first serious sectarian riots).
-They were outraged at the comparatively lenient six-month prison sentences handed to two Orangemen for killing two counter demonstrators.
-Their victims, among a largely catholic crowd, happened to be Presbyterians.
+They were outraged at the comparatively lenient six-month prison sentences handed to two Orangemen for killing two counter demonstrators Their victims, among a largely Catholic crowd, happened to be Protestants, likely Presbyterians.
 Many Presbyterians viewed the still largely Anglican (Church of Ireland) Orange Order as auxiliaries of the landowners and, in Belfast, of the Chichesters (the proprietary Lords Donegall) who had the corporation in their "pocket".

 At a heated town meeting, the Rev. Edward May – vicar of Belfast, brother of Lady Donegall, and agent of the Chichester estate – dismissed Tennent's attempt to raise the issue of Orange violence with a disparaging remark about his brother William's revolutionary past.
 Tennent coming forward grasped May's arm and was arrested.
 Charged with assault he helped seal his own fate when, on bail, he encouraged the prosecution of the magistrate who was to try his case, Lady Donegall's brother-law, and the town's appointed Sovereign, Thomas Verner, for the attempted rape of a poor Catholic women, a pedlar, who had brought wares to his house.
 Tennent was committed for three months to the Carrickfergus goal.
 When he was released September 1814, Drennan complained bitterly that there was no public dinner or demonstration.